mpaiva/design-tokens/README.md

 # design-tokens

-Design tokens repository to share design tokens concepts with UX communities.
+A simple repository to share my design tokens concepts with UX communities.

 ## What can you do here?